 Happy New Year!
 Now that the ball has dropped and the holidays are in the rear-view, you’re likely thinking about how to get a jump-start on your New Year’s Resolutions.
-No matter what your goal may be for 2016, one we can all agree on is protecting yourself and others from the flu.
-The Minnesota Department of Health has reported that the flu is still contained to small areas across the state, though historically flu season tends to peak around mid-January.
+No matter what your goal may be for 2018, one we can all agree on is protecting yourself and others from the flu.
+The Minnesota and Wisconsin Departments of Health have reported that the flu is still contained to small areas across each state, though historically flu season tends to peak around mid-January.

 Here are some tips to help shoo the flu: